ge0rg/samsung-nx-emailservice/README.md

 This is probably a bug, but somebody needs to reverse-engineer the NX mini firmware to see why it fails.

+## Supported sharing services

+Tested on NX300, NX mini and NX500:
+- Email
+- Facebook
+- Picasa

 ## Deployment

-1. Change the path and email in `config.toml`
+1. Change the path, secret and white-listed sender emails in `config.toml`

 1. Install the virtual environment, patch flask, and run the (development) server: